Endomorphisms of the lattice of epigroup varieties: Abstract

 \section{Abstract}

-We examine varieties of epigroups as unary semigroups, that is semigroups equipped with an additional unary operation of pseudoinversion.
-The article contains two main results.
-The first of them indicates a countably infinite family of injective endomorphisms of the lattice of all epigroup varieties.
+We consider epigroups as algebras with two operations (multiplication and pseudoinversion) and construct a countably infinite family of injective endomorphisms of the lattice of all epigroup varieties.
 An epigroup variety is said to be a \emph{variety of finite degree} if all its nilsemigroups are nilpotent.
-The second result of the article provides a characterization of epigroup varieties of finite degree in a language of identities and in terms of minimal forbidden subvarieties.
-Note that the first result is essentially used in the proof of the second one.
+We characterize epigroup varieties of finite degree in the language of identities and in terms of minimal forbidden subvarieties.